joshkent94/shutUpAndDance-App/README.md

 ## Setup

 Node is required to work on this app.
 Clone the repo and run npm install in both the root folder and client folder.
 Create a postgresql database and run the commands in init.sql file in the server folder to create database schema.
 Create a .env file in both the root folder and client folder.
-The one in the root folder should contain database connection details and a session secret, the one in the client folder should contain details to run a https development server and the Spotify client ID and secret.
+The one in the root folder should contain database connection details and a session secret, the one in the client folder should contain details to run a react https development server and the Spotify client ID and secret.
+Lastly, create a file called httpsConfig.js in the server folder that should contain the credentials to run a https express server.

 ## Features